-It turned out every time we have a new hire, this situation happens again and again and there has been no update neither on the document nor in the software installation process.
+It turns out every time we have a new hire, this situation happens again and again and there has been no update neither on the document nor in the software installation process.
 What amazed me was that the DevOps engineers were proud of what they have already created after years but they did not realize that no one can install that software without them.
-This situation created a huge amount of complexity around software deployment and takes hours for employees to figure out things again and again.
-So, no matter how nice all those scripts were, it created an overhead for a company and this was quite hidden from the managers.
+This situation created a huge amount of complexity around the software deployment and takes hours for employees to figure out things again and again.
+So, no matter how nice all those scripts were, it created a high overhead for the company which was quite hidden for the managers for years.

 When it comes to DevOps, usually the first thing you can think of is automation which is true.
-Actually, by following the DevOps practices, you are going to automate as much as you can, and it is out of the question but sometimes people are missing why DevOps offers to automate and what you will achieve through automation.
+In fact, by following DevOps practices, you’re going to automate as much as you can, and that’s out of the question, but sometimes people miss out on why DevOps offers to automate and what you will achieve through automation.
 Additionally, before you automate, you really need to understand the high-level picture of your software architecture and all required operations in detail.
 So, it is crucial to know your software and the value of automation.
 Then you might be able to start automating and create a smooth deployment process for your software.